pehota/elm-zondicons/README.md

 A port of [Zondicons](https://www.zondicons.com/) for Elm.

-The original icons created by Steve Schoger were not changed in any way but only converted to Elm.
+The [Zondicons](https://www.zondicons.com/) icons set by Steve Schoger is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Note
 Some `Html.Attribute` implementations actually work on javascript properties and since svg node doesn't have any javascript properties a run time error might occur.